Freedom of religion in the workplace, government and everywhere else, Part 3

 Businesses that aren’t like this get in trouble with employment law more than the other businesses.
 They have to learn the hard way through litigation, fines and payouts.
 However, just like how religion teaches individuals how to conform with the law, it is hard to teach someone or some business the high-road if they were never taught it in the first place.

 So, the best thing to do is exercise your religion in your business and teach that business what religion is and how they should accommodate religion it while still not imposing and forcing others to buy in to a specific particular mindset.
 Debate is what got us this country and debate is the only thing that will keep this country afloat.
 If there is no debate and only silence, then we slide back into medieval times with death penalties and persecution for not conforming to the silence.
 If you feel like you shouldn’t work on Sunday or Saturday or on religious holidays, then tell that to your employer.

-If you are a business or an employee and have questions or concerns about how to go about this route, feel free to reach out.
+If you are a business or an employee and have questions or concerns about how to go about this route, feel free to reach out to our Utah Employment Law Firm and Attorney.
 We are here to help.